The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 )

-If more than 1 payment method is specified in the paymentMethods parameter, the widget will only show those enabled methods which must be configured at the merchant level.
+parameter, then the widget only shows the enabled methods, which must be configured at the merchant level.

-For credit card processing there is no need to pass the processors's array since the merchant can have multiple configured for the use of routing.
+For credit card processing, there is no need to pass the processors's array since the merchant can have multiple configured for the use of routing.

 // MODAL